Buy Event Ticket

 The 2017 Blockchain Incubation Dispute

-The case in question involved an agricultural development company and an investment management company.
-The two parties entered into a “Blockchain Incubation Agreement,” where the agricultural firm paid 300,000 yuan (approximately $44,400) to create a white paper for a cryptocurrency project.
+The case in question involved an agricultural development firm and an investment management company.
+The two parties entered into a “Blockchain Incubation Agreement,” where the agricultural firm paid 300,000 yuan (approximately $44,400) to create a white paper for a crypto project.
 However, the token was never issued, with the investment firm claiming that an app needed to be developed first.
 Dissatisfied, the agricultural company sued to recover its payment.

 The court ruled that both parties were at fault due to the agreement’s intention to engage in activities deemed illegal under Chinese law.
 The investment company was ordered to refund 250,000 yuan to the agricultural company.